 - Step #4: Learn to Control Your VPN Connection

 - USB Keyboard & Mouse: When it comes to input devices for Raspberry Pi computers, you have plenty of options in front of you.
 Newer boards come with Bluetooth integrated, and they also come with USB ports.
-It means that you’ll get a vast range of options in terms of both wired and wireless input devices.
-If you want to cut the costs of building a new Raspberry Pi computer, this AmazonBasics Keyboard+Mouse combo should do the job just fine.
+If you want to cut the costs of building a new Raspberry Pi computer, this AmazonBasics Keyboard + Mouse combo should do the job just fine.

 - MicroSD Memory Card: Your Raspberry Pi computer needs some memory, of course.
-This is where MicroSD cards come into play, allowing you to add gigabytes of storage without spending much.
-However, keep in mind that some memory cards are optimized for Raspberry Pi boards, by coming with Raspbian already installed.
+This is where MicroSD cards come into play, allowing you to add gigabytes of storage.
+However, keep in mind that some memory cards are optimized for Raspberry Pi boards by coming with Raspbian already installed.
 This speeds up the process of assembling your computer while also allowing you to change your OS in the future.
 A good option is a memory card sold by STEADYGAMER.

 - Power Adapter: Make sure to use a proper power adapter for your board.
 It means that you need to know which Raspberry Pi you plan on buying, and you need to know what kind of power adapter that specific board requires.
 For example, here’s a USB-C power supply for Raspberry Pi 4 boards, and here’s a Micro-USB power supply for Raspberry Pi 3 boards.

-One of the reasons why we’re recommending ExpressVPN is the fact that it comes with a highly streamlined set-up procedure.
+One of the reasons we recommend ExpressVPN is that it comes with a highly streamlined installation procedure.
 So, here’s what needs to be done.

 - Visit ExpressVPN’s website and log in to your account.
 Click on the “My Account” link at the top of ExpressVPN’s home page, then supply your email account and password, and you should see your account dashboard.